vacp2p/rfc/content/docs/rfcs/55/README.md

 - **1-to-1 chat**: A chat between two participants.
 - **Public chat**: A chat where any participant can join and read messages.
 - **Private chat**: A chat where only invited participants can join and read messages.
-- **Group chat**: A chat where multiple participants can join and read messages.
+- **Group chat**: A chat where multiple select participants can join and read messages.
-- **Admin**: A participant that is able to add/remove participants from a group chat.
+- **Group admin**: A participant that is able to add/remove participants from a group chat.

 # Background